Toruń

 Toruń is one of the oldest cities in Poland; it was first settled in the 8th century and in 1233 was expanded by the Teutonic Knights.
 For centuries it was home to people of diverse backgrounds and religions.
 From 1264 until 1411, Toruń was part of the Hanseatic League and by the 17th century a leading trading point, which greatly affected the city's architecture, ranging from Brick Gothic to Mannerist and Baroque.

 In the Early Modern period, Toruń was a royal city of Poland and one of Poland's four largest cities.
 With the partitions of Poland in the late 18th century, it became part of Prussia, then of the short-lived Duchy of Warsaw, serving as the temporary Polish capital in 1809, then again of Prussia, of the German Empire and, after World War I, of the reborn Polish Republic.
 During the Second World War, Toruń was spared bombing and destruction; its Old Town and iconic central marketplace have been entirely preserved.

-Toruń is renowned for its Museum of Gingerbread – the gingerbread-baking tradition dates back nearly a millennium – as well as for its large Cathedral.
+Toruń is renowned for its gingerbread – the gingerbread-baking tradition dates back nearly a millennium – as well as for its large Cathedral.
+It hosts the Camerimage International Film Festival of the Art of Cinematography.
 Toruń is noted for its very high standard of living and quality of life.
 In 1997 the medieval part of the city was designated a UNESCO World Heritage Site.
 In 2007 the Old Town of Toruń was added to the list of Seven Wonders of Poland.

+Toponymy

+The exact origin of the city's name is unknown.
+According to the findings of some linguists and historians, it is derived from the Old Slavic word "tor" (meaning "a beaten path").

+The settlement was first mentioned in 1226 under the name Thorun.
+In later documents, it also appeared as Turon, Turun, and Thoron.
+From the 15th century onward, the monosyllabic form Thorn came into use.

+The city's Latin name may be given as either Thorunium or Thorunum.